 Bluetooth Low Energy Audio

-BLE Audio ensures that users can receive high fidelity audio without sacrificing battery life, and lets them seamlessly switch between different use cases.
-Android 13 (API level 33) includes built-in support for LE Audio.
+Bluetooth Low Energy Audio (LEA) ensures that users can receive high fidelity audio without sacrificing battery life, and lets them seamlessly switch between different use cases.
+Android 13 (API level 33) includes built-in support for LEA.

 Use cases

-You may wish to integrate BLE Audio for the following use cases:
+You may want to integrate LEA for the following use cases:

 • Sharing audio: Users can simultaneously share multiple audio streams to one or more audio sink devices.
 Audio is synchronized between the source device and connected devices.